 Federally funded Michigan Small Business Restart Program Grants for the Lansing Region will be administered by LEAP.
-This website contains information, resources and links to help you determine your eligibility and help you apply.
+This website contains information, resources and links about the Lansing region grant program.

 LEAP has received $5.5 million of federal CARES Act funds from the state of Michigan through the Michigan Economic Development Corporation (MEDC) to develop a program to provide working capital grants to eligible small businesses and nonprofit entities across Clinton, Eaton and Ingham counties who are continuing to be impacted by the COVID-19 crisis.

 Businesses and nonprofits with 50 or fewer total employees/workers (worldwide) located in Clinton, Eaton or Ingham county and continue to experience financial hardship as a result of COVID-19 are eligible to apply.

 Read the complete restart grant eligibility requirements on the Program Information page.

 Critical to LEAP’s values and our region, state law requires a minimum of 30 percent of regional funds ($1,590,000) be awarded to minority-, women- and veteran-owned businesses.
 Additionally important, is the distribution of funds across the region.